By Elizabeth Exline

 The idea was simple: Getting a degree would still require self-discipline and hard work, but the process behind it could and should (and did) become far more accessible.

 While this process has evolved over the decades, UOPX today stands out as a pioneer of online learning.

 Online college is designed for students who are motivated, self-disciplined and work well independently.
 That doesn’t mean, however, that you’re on your own.
 UOPX students can look forward to collaborative opportunities with their peers and one-on-one connections with experienced faculty, all on a schedule that accommodates their other responsibilities.
-They also have access to a support team up to 20 hours a day, five days a week, plus academic counselors who are so committed to student success, they have earned a 5-star rating from 90% of surveyed students.
+They also have access to a support team up to 20 hours a day, five days a week, plus academic counselors who are committed to student success and have earned a 5-star rating from 90% of surveyed students.

 Lessons are posted at set times, and deadlines for assignments are provided ahead of time.
 Students can then access lessons whenever it’s convenient for them in order to meet their assignment deadlines.